top of page

 1. Workplace Innovation: Research consistently shows that age-diverse teams are more innovative and effective.
 B Corps can set themselves apart by cultivating multigenerational teams that draw on the unique strengths of employees at every stage of life.

 2. Social Responsibility: Addressing ageism is a powerful way to demonstrate leadership in social impact.
-By valuing older workers, B Corps can help combat one of the most pervasive forms of workplace discrimination, showing they truly practise the principles of equity.
+By valuing older workers, B Corps can help combat one of the most pervasive forms of workplace discrimination, truly practicing the principles of equity.

 3. Economic Sustainability: Supporting older workers has broader societal benefits, from reducing economic inactivity to enhancing financial wellbeing.
 B Corps that lead on age inclusion not only strengthen their own talent pipelines but also contribute to a healthier economy.

 For B Corps committed to being employers of choice, age inclusion is a critical component of an attractive workplace culture.
-Offering flexible working arrangements, mentorship opportunities, and lifelong learning programmes signals that your organisation values employees at every life stage.
+Offering flexible working arrangements, mentorship opportunities, and lifelong learning programs signals that your organization values employees at every life stage.

 As a B Corp, your commitment to creating inclusive workplaces also serves as a powerful differentiator in attracting top talent.
 Older workers are increasingly seeking employers who value their skills and provide opportunities for meaningful work.
-Younger employees, too, are drawn to organisations that demonstrate fairness and inclusion across all demographics.
+Interestingly, younger employees are also drawn to organizations that demonstrate fairness and inclusion across all demographics.

 ProAge’s Call to Action for B Corps